 It is essential you understand JCU’s online services before you start your studies.
 Online portals you will regularly use include eStudent, LearnJCU, JCU student email and StudentsOnline.
-All official communication will be sent to your JCU email account, so it is essential you check it regularly (at least twice per week).
+All official communication will be sent to your JCU email account, so it is essential you check it regularly.
 Any communication you have with the university will also need to come from your JCU email accounts as proof of identity.
-If you require any assistance with the online portals, please contact Infohelp.
+If you require any assistance with the online portals, please contact IT Help Desk.

 View Student IT Essentials information regarding your online accounts, Office 365 Email service, free software packages and agreements, IT Help Desk, personal computer and mobile device use at our study centres, and much more.

 Prescribed textbooks will be listed in your Subject Outline via LearnJCU.

 Textbooks can be purchased online from Booktopia.
 Their academic experts have matched your course to the books you need and you can search by course code, or use the form to select the courses you are enrolled in to see your course materials.
 Double check this against the list in your Subject Outline.